BigMike502/LizenbyPortfolio/README.md

             #### Now the .video-container!
                 The Position:Relative is creating an anchor for for the .ytube-vid absolute property.
 I made the width of this container 100% within the Video-Frame DIV.
                 padding-bottom: 56.25%; Helps Create a 16:9 Aspect Ratio so the video iframe render correctly and apears.

+        This section I did not make any changes between the 3 sizes because this is the main point behind this section.
+The only thing that really does change is text size and some formating.

     ### About Me (Styles.css Line:XXX)